vinayakvsv/tn5_atac_bias_correction/correct_bias/README.md

 ## Outputs

-In this sample run with the ETS transcription factor motif, we obtained the output in `example_output/` when applying our Buenrostro and Shendure models -- please see the folder for an example.
+In this sample run with the ETS transcription factor motif, we obtained the output in `example_output/` when applying our Buenrostro and Shendure models for a variant of the above command -- please see the folder for an example.